 Mihdi Agbaw, Writer

-Agbaw is a sophomore who is planning to major in International Relations, minor in Sociology and have a concentration in African Studies.
+Agbaw is a junior who is planning to major in International Relations, minor in Sociology and have a concentration in African Studies.
 Agbaw is from Rocky Mount, North Carolina and when not found in West, he can be found mentoring middle schools and participating in devotional gatherings.
 After graduation, Agbaw is hoping to head back to North Carolina to attend graduate school.